-The Hono adapter generates Hono JSX (.hono.tsx) files from the compiler's IR.
-It is designed for Hono-based servers and any JSX-compatible TypeScript backend.
+Generates Hono JSX (.tsx) files from the compiler's IR.
+Works with Hono and any JSX-compatible TypeScript backend.

 npm install @barefootjs/hono